 Amy is experiencing caregiver stress and feeling of guilt.
 She sent this in to get the opinion of others.
 I hope you will share your thoughts with her.

-As a caregiver, I was responsible for encouraging and supporting my grandfather’s efforts.
-I learned that conversation can go a long way in distracting the mind from thinking about the body’s ailments.
+As a caregiver… I am responsible for encouraging and supporting my grandfather’s efforts.
+I learned that conversation could go a long way in distracting the mind… from thinking about the body’s ailments.

 I really think that he just wanted to tell me about his purpose on this earth.

 As my grandfather’s caregiver, I experienced many stresses associated with his disappointments.
 I dealt with feelings of guilt about many things.

 For example, I would feel guilty if I didn’t spend enough time with him.
 Or, if my children didn’t see their great-grandfather on a regular basis.
 Or if I had to cancel my time with him, due to my own sickness.

 Often, I had to remind myself that in order to care for someone else, I had to care for myself first.
 That is a hard lesson to learn.

 While allowing someone to age in place can definitely be stressful for a caregiver… it does have its rewards.

 Seeing my grandfather in his own environment… surrounded by his the things that brought him comfort and pleasure… meant a lot to me .
 It made me realize that I want the exact same thing when I age.